alpaylan/afetbilgi.com/docs/adding-new-page.md

 ### Step 4: Add related mappings

 Finally, add the related mapping to the [`Data.tsx`](../fe/src/components/Data.tsx) `pageMappings` object and the `dataTypeToCategoryMap` object in [`TreeNode.ts`](../fe/src/variables/TreeNode.ts).
-This will allow the new page to be displayed in the correct category in the project's navigation s
+This will allow the new page to be displayed in the correct category in the project's navigation pane.